KNOWING THE SCRIPTURES

 and the power and the glory forever.

-One major aspect of born-again Believers is that they have received Christ and their experience governs their understanding.
+One major aspect of born-again Believers is that they have received Christ and that experience governs their understanding.

-They have Christ, The Living Word, within them by the Holy Spirit.
-And they have the written Word of Christ (Acts 2'1 to Revelation 3'22).
+They have Christ, The Living Word, in whom they dwell and within them is the Holy Spirit.
+Also they have the written Kingdom Word of Christ (Acts 2'1 to Revelation 3'22).

 Consequently, they are exhorted to: